 The Gold Coast

-The cosmopolitan coastal region of the Gold Coast has a real holiday vibe, long golden beaches and sub-tropical weather.
-The array of leisure pursuits includes world-class golf, fishing, tennis, yachting, surfing, designer shopping, theme parks, a vibrant restaurant scene and nightlife including a casino.
+Possibly Australia’s most iconic holiday destination, the cosmopolitan region of the Gold Coast exudes relaxation, offering long golden beaches and sub-tropical weather.
+The array of leisure pursuits includes world-class golf, fishing, tennis, yachting, surfing, designer shopping, theme parks, a vibrant restaurant scene and renowned nightlife.
+With a variety of amusement parks, including Dreamworld Themepark and Wet’n’Wild, it is a brilliant destination for families.

 Our Travel Consultants can advise on, arrange and pre-book many things to enhance your holiday.
 This includes everything from spa reservations and dinner reservations, to a range of special experiences available in our featured resorts that you may not know about.